home-assistant/developers.home-assistant/blog/2024-12-04-area-squared-units.md

 title: "New area device class"
 ---

+### Summary of changes
+A new `AREA` device class is now available for number and sensor entities, together with automatic unit conversion based on the unit system.
+A corresponding `UnitOfArea` unit enumerator, and `AreaConverter` converter class have been added to support the new device class.

+### Backward compatibility
 As of Home Assistant Core 2024.12, the following unit constant is deprecated and replaced by a corresponding enum:

 - `UnitOfArea` enumerator replaces `AREA_SQUARE_METERS` constant